High Tea in Vancouver

 What Does High Tea in Vancouver Typically Include?

-• A tea tower with three levels:
+A tea set tower with three levels:

 • Bottom: Savory sandwiches (cucumber, egg salad, smoked salmon, etc.)